 She attended Travis Technical Institute and earned a degree as a Licensed Practical Nurse.
 Later, she attended Polk Community College for an Associate’s Degree in Nursing.
 She currently lives on a 40 acre ranch in Georgia and has homeschooled her children for the past 8 years.
 As a native Spanish speaker, she has taught Spanish at several co-ops.
 In her spare time, she enjoys reading non-fiction, photography, weightlifting, and researching and curating her own classical curriculum for her students.
 She teaches Spanish for True North Homeschool Academy.

-I am always on the look-out for quality art programs for high school students.
+Take Time for Art: Curriculum Review came about because I am always on the look-out for quality art programs for high school students.
 As a closet artist drawing instruction and the fundamentals of art have been non-negotiables in our homeschool.
 Couple these basics with several years of high-quality art instruction at co-op by some talented homeschool Mommas, along with some professional art instruction and well, we have high standards.
 And we have had a hard time finding homeschool art instruction or materials that meet the mark.

 Enter Take time for Art: Hands-on Art History by Penny Hayes